-For anyone who loves the beauty of flowers the Spalding Flower Parade is an occasion that should not be missed.
+For anyone who loves the beauty of flowers, combined with a beautiful diamond jewelry, like given ideas here, the Spalding Flower Parade is an occasion that should not be missed.
 The brilliant suffusion of color that the waiting crowd is greeted with is worth its weight in gold – or in this case, flowers.

 Beginning in 1959 there is 50 years of tradition is wrapped up in every flower, every float and every person involved.
 Originally named the Spalding Tulip Parade, the parade has been a yearly event with an estimated 100,000 turning out to view the wonder and splendor of the flower-festooned floats as they parade before them through the town center and along Pinchbeck Road and West Elloe Avenue.
 With tulips growing abundantly in a wide variety of colors there is virtually no limit to the brilliant colors of the cleverly designed floats you can see at the parade.

 Spalding is known as the place for flowers bulbs in the UK and a journey through the countryside surrounding this flower town gives weight to that claim.
 Visitors to the area will be delighted by the sea of color greeting them as they pass by fields of growing flowers.
 The rich silt soil of the area lends itself exceptionally well to growing vegetables as well as flowers, but it is the blooms that people come to see.